-- 28 It is important for (re)insurers to be aware of the potential impact of adverse outcomes in relation to reinsurance exposures.
+- 29 It is important for (re)insurers to be aware of the potential impact of adverse outcomes in relation to material reinsurance exposures.
 Reliance on the Standard Formula capital calculations to quantify the exposure is unlikely to be sufficient, as some aspects such as downgrade risk and concentration risk may not be fully captured in the Standard Formula.
-Therefore this should be further considered within the risk management system of the (re)insurer. - 29 For example, (re)insurers are expected to include robust Group Counterparty Risk stress tests and reverse stress tests in their ORSA, including a scenario of Group failure, and the resulting impact on the (re)insurer's SCR and the MCR.
-In particular, the Central Bank expects (re)insurers to include the following elements in their assessment of Overall Solvency Needs (OSN) and to appropriately consider these in their pre-emptive recovery plans: - A scenario showing solvency coverage after default of the relevant group reinsurance counterparty (or counterparties) - allowing for actual losses of own funds including the change in the value of the risk margin; - A scenario showing solvency coverage after downgrade of the relevant group reinsurance counterparty (or counterparties) - with the impact on the Counterparty Default Adjustment (CDA) and the SCR to be considered; and - Risk Appetite for each of the above scenarios if they were to happen. - 30 The Central Bank expects (re)insurers to include scenarios examining the default or downgrade of the group (re)insurer.
-The Central Bank expects (re)insurers to robustly monitor and measure material risks arising from intragroup reinsurance arrangements in order to offset any limitations of the Standard Formula when compared to the actual risk profile.
+Therefore this should be further considered within the risk management system of the (re)insurer. - 30 For example, where a (re)insurer identifies the risk as material they are expected to include robust Group Counterparty Risk stress tests and reverse stress tests in their ORSA, including a scenario of Group failure, and the resulting impact on the (re)insurer's SCR and the MCR.
+In particular, the Central Bank expects (re)insurers to include the following elements in their assessment of Overall Solvency Needs (OSN) and to appropriately consider these in their pre-emptive recovery plans: - A scenario showing solvency coverage after default of the relevant group reinsurance counterparty (or counterparties) - allowing for actual losses of own funds including the change in the value of the risk margin; - A scenario showing solvency coverage after downgrade of the relevant group reinsurance counterparty (or counterparties) -

+The Central Bank expects that (re)insurers include robust scenarios looking at default or downgrade of the group reinsurer when monitoring and measuring all material risks in relation to intragroup reinsurance. with the impact on the Counterparty Default Adjustment (CDA) and the SCR to be considered; and

+- Risk Appetite for each of the above scenarios if they were to happen. - 31 The Central Bank expects (re)insurers to robustly monitor and measure material risks arising from intragroup reinsurance arrangements in order to offset any limitations of the Standard Formula when compared to the actual risk profile.